MI-Hussain/AI4Science/README.md

 # AI for Science (AI4S) – Reading List & Survey Outline

 > **Last updated:** 17 Jul 2025
-> Curated resources and draft outline for an upcoming **ACM Computing Surveys** paper on the landscape of *Artificial Intelligence for Science*.
+> Curated resources and draft outline for an upcoming **Survey** paper on the landscape of *Artificial Intelligence for Science*.
 All references below are hyper‑linked for quick access.

 ## Table of Contents